 - Possible, as it is confirmed that she and her unit are Private Military Contractors.

-- Alternatively, she is a Reverse Mole and only attacked Noctis and Co so her cover wouldn't be blown.
+- Alternatively, she is a mole and only attacked Noctis and Co so her cover wouldn't be blown.

 - Nope, she's a mercenary, but she is very, very much a stickler about her job and quits the fight because she claims her working hours are over and she's not getting paid overtime.